Choreographer

 Orchestrator

-Theatre credits include: Burlesque the Musical (Manchester/Glasgow); The Great British Bake Off Musical (West End/Cheltenham); Identical (Nottingham/Manchester); SIX (worldwide); Hot Gay Time Machine (Trafalgar Studios); West End Bares (2016-19); The Sound of Music (UK tour); Fully Committed (Menier Chocolate Factory); Jekyll & Hyde (Union Theatre), and five shows for Cambridge Touring Theatre.
+Credits include: Identical (UK Tour); SIX (Broadway, West End, UK Tour, Australia); Hot Gay Time Machine (Trafalgar Studios); West End Bares (multiple); The Sound of Music (UK tour); Fully Committed (Menier Chocolate Factory); Jekyll & Hyde (Union Theatre), and five shows for Cambridge Touring Theatre.

 Producer